bitcoincore-dev/bips.bitcoincore.dev/web/content/119/index.md

 ## Detailed Specification

-The below code is the main logic for verifying CHECKTEMPLATEVERIFY, described in pythonic pseduocode.
+The below code is the main logic for verifying CHECKTEMPLATEVERIFY, described in pythonic pseudocode.
 The canonical specification for the semantics of OP_CHECKTEMPLATEVERIFY as implemented in C++ in the context of Bitcoin Core can be seen in the reference implementation.